Talisman (board game): Expansions

+Fifth Edition

+In February 2024, it was announced that a 5th edition of the game would be released on August 1, with preorders beginning May 21, 2024.
+On May 23, 2024, Nomad Games' website stated that a Talisman Digital Edition 5th edition for Steam was in the works and players could wishlist it on their Steam accounts.

+The Fifth Edition of the game is produced by Avalon Hill under license from Games Workshop.

 Video game versions

-A version of the game for the ZX Spectrum computer was released in 1985.
+A version of the game for the ZX Spectrum, Talisman, was released in 1985.

 In 2007, Capcom announced plans to release a version of Talisman for the PlayStation Network, Xbox Live Arcade, and Microsoft Windows platforms.
 This product was originally to coincide with the release of the Fourth Edition of the board game (Q4 2007), but on October 12, 2008, Capcom's Senior Director of Strategic Planning announced the cessation of development, due to a "misfire" and the costs of transferring the project to new developers.
 He stated that the rights to Talisman had reverted to Games Workshop.
+This digital version would have supported up to four players, either online or offline.
+Including 25 different characters from the game and its expansions, it also promised additional downloadable content, such as extra characters and alternative ending conditions.

-On November 15, 2012, Nomad Games Ltd released Talisman Prologue, a single-player video game version of Talisman.
+On November 15, 2012, Nomad Games Ltd released Talisman: Prologue, a single-player video game version of Talisman.

-On February 12, 2014 a multiplayer version of the game called Talisman: Digital Edition was released on Steam by Nomad Games and later ported to the PlayStation 4 and Nintendo Switch, along with Android and iOS mobile devices.
+On February 12, 2014, a multiplayer version of the game called Talisman: Digital Edition was released on Steam by Nomad Games and later ported to the PlayStation 4 and Nintendo Switch, along with Android and iOS mobile devices.

+Nomad Games released Talisman: Origins on May 16, 2019 for the PC, Mac, iOS, and Android.

 Legacy

 There are several active communities for the game on the Internet and many individuals have produced their own versions of the game, featuring custom expansions complete with custom Adventure cards, characters and objects.

 Random Games attempted to convert Talisman into a Microsoft Windows video game.
 However, they lost support from their publisher and could not find another before they went out of business.

 An unofficial Talisman video game was released in July 2008 but has since been taken down after Games Workshop asserted its intellectual property rights.

-In 2012, Fantasy Flight Games announced Relic, a board game using the Talisman rules system and set in Games Workshop's Warhammer 40,000 universe, available in early 2013.

-Talisman: Batman was released in 2019, allowing players to play as several members of Batman's rogues gallery attempting to escape from Arkham Asylum.
+In 2012, Fantasy Flight Games announced Relic, a board game using the Talisman rules system and set in Games Workshop's Warhammer 40,000 universe, available in early 2013.Talisman: Batman was released in 2019, allowing players to play as several members of Batman's rogues gallery attempting to escape from Arkham Asylum.